Yvonne-Ouma/Quotes/README.md

 This application does not work in Internet explorer.

 ### Technologies Used
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.0.

 ## Support and contact details
 If any complication comes up when running this application please contact me on my gmail account yvonneouma98@gmail.com or 0706244461.
-# Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.0

 ## Development server